 Best Motor Oil For High Mileage Engines

-Fresh oil inside your old engine which will rejuvenate the whole engine in a matter of minutes.
-It is a fast, cheap and very effective way of bringing new life to old and tired powerplants.
+Fresh oil inside your old engine will rejuvenate the whole engine in minutes.
+It is a fast, cheap, and very effective way of bringing new life to old and tired powerplants.
 (Make sure you dispose of your used motor oil properly!)

-Here are some of the best oils available on the market which is designed especially for old engines with a lot of miles on them and which will make your car run as new after just one oil change (granted you change your oil filter, too!).
+Here are some of the best oils available on the market which are designed especially for old engines with a lot of miles on them and will make your car run as new after just one oil change (granted you change your oil filter, too!).

 Valvoline (VV150-6PK) MaxLife 10W-40 Higher Mileage Motor Oil

-The name tells it all and not only this is the product of well-known and respected company but it is designed especially for high mileage engines.
-This is synthetic oil and it performs better than the old mineral ones with additives which help close the seals and prevent the oil from leaking from your engine.
+The name tells it all and not only is this the product of a well-known and respected company but it is designed especially for high-mileage engines.
+This synthetic oil performs better than the old mineral ones with additives that help close the seals and prevent the oil from leaking from your engine.
 It also helps remove the engine's deposits and sludge.

 Pennzoil High Mileage Vehicle Oil

-Another quality product from Pennzoil and this one is not only affordable but very good in preserving your engine and bringing back lost performance and agility.
-As other similar products, this is also an improved synthetic formula which will reduce wear, help seal the cracks and stop leaking.
-Also, this oil will have longer intervals and will clean the internals of the engine.
+Another quality product from Pennzoil is affordable and very good in preserving your engine and bringing back lost performance and agility.
+Like similar products, this is also an improved synthetic formula that will reduce wear, help seal the cracks, and stop leaking.
+Also, this oil will have longer intervals and clean the engine's internals.

 Mobil 1 45000 5W-30 High Mileage Motor Oil

 Mobil 1 is also a well-respected company in the oil business and their products are often the best on the market.
-The interesting thing about this product is a 5W index of viscosity which means that this is more dense oil than the rest and it is suited for engines with extreme mileage since it will seal it better.
-So if you have a million miller, this is the oil for you.
+The exciting thing about this product is its 5W viscosity index, which means that this is more dense oil than the rest and is suited for engines with extreme mileage since it will seal it better.
+So if you have a million miller, this oil is for you.

 Castrol 06470 GTX 20W-50 High Mileage Motor Oil

 One of the best products on the market is Castrol's 06470 GTX synthetic motor oil which is, in fact, a blend of oil with powerful additives.
-This mix allows the oil not only to fully and properly lubricate the engine and its moving parts but to maintain the seals and reduce the leaks.
-And, of course, protect it from build ups of sludge.
-Definitely, a recommended and highly graded product.
+This mix allows the oil to fully and adequately lubricate the engine and its moving parts maintain the seals and reduce the leaks.
+And, of course, protect it from build-ups of sludge.
+It is a recommended and highly-graded product.

 Amsoil Extended Life Synthetic Motor Oil

-A little bit more expensive option but well worth the price since Amsoil has not only special new formula for older engines but also contains additives that resist the build up of sludge and similar deposits.
+It is a slightly more expensive option but well worth the price since Amsoil has not only a special new formula for older engines but also contains additives that resist the build-up of sludge and similar deposits.
 This way Amsoil is not only preserving your old engine but it keeps it clean for longer.